mozilla/www.ccadb.org/cas/updates.md

    times as you need to get all of your information entered.
 5. After you have provided the audit and CP/CPS information, you will need to tell us which root certificates are covered by these audits.
-6. In the ‘Audit Case’ page, in the ‘Custom Links’ section and click on “List All Root Certs for This CA”.
-This information will be helpful while you create Root Cases to indicate which root certificates were in scope of your audit statements.
-7. In the 'Audit Case' page, scroll down to the 'Root Cases' section.
-   * At the top of the page, just above the 'Edit' button there are links to each of the sections, so you can click on the "Root Cases" link to go to that section.
-8. Click on the 'Add Root Case' button to start a new Root Case.
-9. In the Root Case page, identify a root certificate that is covered in the audit statements.
-You will need to create a new Root Case for each root certificate that is covered by the audit statements.
-   * Click on the search icon next to the 'Included Certificate' field.
-     * **Default list in Search shows recently viewed records.
-Be sure to enter the beginning of your cert name followed by asterisk (e.g. A\*), and click on the 'Go!' button.**
-     * Alternatively, you can type one of the words in the name of the root certificate, and click on the 'Go!' button.
-     * You will only be able to find root certificate records that chain up to your CA Owner record.
-   * Select one of the root certificates that is covered by the audit statements.
-10. In the 'Select all that apply to the included Root' section, click on the appropriate boxes to show which audit statements cover the selected root certificate.
-11. Click on the 'Save' button.
+6. Click on the ‘Add/Update Root Cases’ button to indicate which root certificates are covered in the audit statements.
+For each covered root certificate, check the boxes corresponding to the audit statements that apply.
+Then click on the "Apply Changes" button.
+This will create corresponding Root Cases.
-12. If the root certificate can validate TLS/SSL certificates, then you need to also provide the URLs to the test websites.
+7. If any of the root certificates covered by these audit statements can validate TLS/SSL certificates, then you need to also provide the URLs to the test websites.
 If the root certificate is enabled for EV treatment, then the TLS/SSL certs for the test websites must also be EV.
+    * Scroll down to the "Root Cases" section, or click on the "Root Cases" link near the top of the page.
-    * Click on the 'Edit' button in the Root Case
+    * Click on the "Edit" link for the Root Case to modify.
     * Enter the URLs to the test websites (valid, expired, and revoked)
-    * Click on the 'Save' button
+    * Click on the ‘Save’ button
-    * You may click on the 'Edit' and 'Save' buttons as many times as you need to get the necessary information filled in.
-13. Click on the 'Case No' to go back to the main 'Audit Case' page.
-14. Click on the 'Add Root Case' button and repeat the above steps to add as many Root Cases as needed, corresponding to the root certificates that are covered in the audit statements.
-15. Check that the information in the 'Recognized CAA Domains' and 'Problem Reporting Mechanism' fields is current and of the correct format.
+8. Check that the information in the 'Recognized CAA Domains' and 'Problem Reporting Mechanism' fields is current and of the correct format.
     * 'Recognized CAA Domains' should be a comma-separated list of domain names recognized in a CAA record's 'issue' and 'issuewild' property tags as